brianpbyers/react/readme.md

   }
 }
 ```
 From above, we can see that we are creating a new Component class that is inheriting from `React.Component`.
 It has one function - `render`.
-React expects `render` to be defined as that is the function that will get called when it is being rendered to the DOM.
+React expects `render` to be defined, as that is the function that will get called when it is being rendered to the DOM.
 Note that we are using ES6's [method definition syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions#Description).

 Don't forget to require `React` and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) your new component!